That moment when you say you're going to Vegas and now the whole squad is game. There's really no better feeling, other than actually being here.

 If there are 10 or more in your group, let the Las Vegas experts help you with bulk rate opportunities and organizing your itinerary by filling out this group travel form.
 This will be your best bet when planning a trip to Vegas with a big group.

 Eating with large groups in Vegas?
 It's easy as pie.
-Try restaurants that offer shared plates or family-style meals, like Beauty & Essex (The Cosmopolitan), Cucina by Wolfgang Puck (The Shops at Crystals), and Buddy V's Ristorante (Venetian), so you can try a little of everything.
+Try restaurants that offer shared plates or family-style meals, like Beauty & Essex (The Cosmopolitan of Las Vegas), Cucina by Wolfgang Puck (The Shops at Crystals), and Buddy V's Ristorante (Venetian), so you can try a little of everything.

 Going off a fixed price menu is also where it's at.
-Take your crew to get endless breakfast small plates and bottomless mimosas at Border Grill (Mandalay Bay), or the prix fixe lunch special at Estiatorio Milos (The Cosmopolitan).
+Take your crew to get endless breakfast small plates and bottomless mimosas at Border Grill (Mandalay Bay), or the prix fixe lunch special at Estiatorio Milos (The Cosmopolitan of Las Vegas).
 The best part?
 Everyone is the same price so one has to worry about splitting the bill.

 Is the squad suffering from different cravings?
 Take everyone to a buffet to satisfy all palates!
 Bacchanal Buffet (Caesars Palace), The Buffet at Wynn (Wynn Las Vegas), and Veranda (Four Seasons) are all amazing options for a next-level Vegas buffet experience.